Common Berthing Mechanism: Advanced Development/Phase B (c. 1985 – c. 1988)

-Space Station Freedom (c.1989 – c.1992)
+Space Station Freedom (c.
+1989 – c.
+1992)

-As 1990 approached, the size of the CBM had been stabilized by a specific Engineering approach to the design of modules.
+As 1990 approached, the size of the CBM had been stabilized by a specific engineering approach to the design of modules.
 Indirectly constrained by the circular cross-section of the NSTS Payload Bay, the internal volume of the module was divided into eleven regions.
 A center aisle running the length of the module is surrounded by four banks of equipment.
 The equipment banks meet along four lines running nearly the full length of the pressure shell.
 Immediately outboard of those points, wedge-shaped utility volumes run parallel to the aisle.
 The utility runs allow them to be tapped from many stations along their length.
-Other equipment, some of which facilitated utility connection between modules after they're mated on orbit, is more efficiently packaged in the endcone volumes than in the cylindrical portion of the module.
+Other equipment, some of which facilitated utility connection between modules after they are mated on orbit, is more efficiently packaged in the endcone volumes than in the cylindrical portion of the module.
 Penetrations for these utility runs to connect between modules received significant attention in the layout of the vestibule and, therefore, of the CBM.